 Want to Recreate This?

-• Pair it with a butcher-block top from IKEA’s GERTON line for around $100.
-Looks way more expensive than it is
+- Pair it with a butcher-block top from IKEA’s GERTON line for around $100.
+Looks way more expensive than it actually is.

 The Dark Academia Living Room That Proves Dark Walls Aren’t Scary